now, take a look at the geodist() function

 %v% "first_comp" <- first_comp

-# Now, remove those not in the first component by using the get.inducedSubgraph() function.
+# Now, remove those not in the first component by using

-# Specifically, we stipulate in the v= argument that we only want vertices that are in the first component.
+# that we only want vertices that are in the first component.

 <- get.inducedSubgraph(

-pi_net_d_comp # the network
+pins_pi_net_comp # the network

-pi_net_d, v = which( pi_net_d %v% "first_comp" == 1 ) # the condition
+pins_pi_net, v = which( pins_pi_net %v% "first_comp" == 1 ) # the condition

 )

-# Now, take a look at the plot
+# Now, take a look at the plot:

 gplot(

-pi_net_d_comp, gmode = "digraph",
+pins_pi_net_comp, gmode = "digraph",

 edge.col="grey40",